 Digital Lessons From Our planet

 Now that educational resources are more important than ever, we are expanding our digital content with the Lessons from Our Planet.
 Through Anne's images, the lessons recount the key themes of the Anthropocene: Water, Drought, Climate Refugees, War, Trash, Endangered Species and Cultures, as well as the infinite possibilities of a positive Anthropocene: Wonder, Hope, Protection, Action, Love.
 Through her stories, they also address certain educational themes that are becoming increasingly relevant for the school of the future: urban responsibility and the importance of choice, the connections and interconnections between events and between us and the Planet.
 Lessons in English and Italian.
 For extra materials and webinars: firstname.lastname@example.org

 Our students discover they can all become Earth Protectors!

 By gathering and teaming up with students of all ages, we have undertaken a journey of discovery and learning.
 The purpose of this ongoing adventure is to answer key questions and contribute to creating a manifesto about how to become an Earth Protector and why it is fundamental for the future of humanity as well as for all species.

 Through the Foundation’s educational program, our founder Anne de Carbuccia speaks at universities and institutions around the world to help spread awareness about the dangers of the Anthropocene.
 She inspires students with her stories, images and films.
 Anne has been a featured speaker at the United Nations World Oceans Day conference and participates in mentorship programs for several institutions such as the Guggenheim and IOC-UNESCO, which appointed her role model for the Ocean Decade and member of the Group of Experts on Ocean Literacy.
-If you want to know more about Anne and her involvement with the Ocean Decade listen to her IUNC UNESCO Podcast.
+If you want to know more about Anne and her involvement with the Ocean Decade listen to her IOC-UNESCO Podcast.